Spotlight on Influencer marketing

 Core rule

-Any form of consideration is subject to taxation.
+Any form of consideration can be subject to taxation.

 3.